arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 For continuous operation or automated systems where the board runs indefinitely, manual shutdown procedures are not necessary.

+#### Understanding Shutdown Commands

 Understanding the behavior of different shutdown commands helps avoid confusion.
 The following command cleanly restarts the system as intended:

 ```bash
 sudo reboot
 ```

-Both of the following commands attempt to shut down the system, but trigger the auto-restart behavior instead:
+The following commands perform a clean system shutdown, but the board's auto-restart functionality will power the system back on shortly after shutdown completes:

 ```bash
 sudo shutdown now